 Generally, though, most personal injury lawsuits arising from traumatic brain injuries are rooted in theories of negligence.
 To succeed in such an action, a claimant needs to show:

 - The defendant/at fault party owed a duty of care to plaintiff/injured person

 - Defendant breached this duty by failing to act with reasonable care

 - Defendant’s action or inaction was the proximate cause of plaintiff’s injuries

 - Plaintiff suffered quantifiable injuries and/or losses

-Our experienced brain injury attorneys in South Florida have proven success in winning compensation for brain injury victims.
+Our experienced West Palm Beach brain injury lawyers have proven success in winning compensation for brain injury victims.
 We are waiting to hear from you.

 Contact Freeman Injury Law at (800) 561-7777 for a free consultation and review of your claim.
 You may also email attorney Dean Freeman at email@example.com.